Aerospace & Defence

 - Nova Scotia is home to the East Coast Navy and the largest air force base in eastern Canada

-- Canada's next generation of combat vessels are being built in Nova Scotia - thanks to a contract valued at $25 billion over the next 30 years
+- Canada's next generation of combat vessels are being built in Nova Scotia - thanks to a contract estimated at up to $62 billion over a thirty year period

 Nova Scotia's high performing clusters